Overbrook Nature Center

-- Informative regarding programs, special events and membership
+- Information regarding programs, special events and membership

 Trails & Map

-Just outside the backdoor of the Overbrook Nature Center you will find miles of beautiful walking trails.
-Winding through over 80 acres of the property, our nature trails are a perfect place to see abundant wildlife, stroll along our Wheel in the Woods trail, enjoy the sounds of the Poorhouse Brook, capture that perfect picture, read our interpretive educational signs, or simply take in the beauty that is the Stamford Museum & Nature Center.
+Behind the Overbrook Nature Center you will find miles of beautiful walking trails that wind through over 80 acres of the property.
+Our nature trails are a perfect place to see abundant wildlife, stroll along our Wheel in the Woods trail, enjoy the sounds of the Poorhouse Brook, capture that perfect picture, read our interpretive educational signs, or simply take in the beauty that is the Stamford Museum & Nature Center.